pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ```

 Parameters:
-- channel (String, required)
+- channel (String, required): Channel.
-- message (FileMessage, required)
+- message (FileMessage, required): Message to publish.
-- storeMessage (bool, default true): Store in history; falls back to keyset config if not set.
+- storeMessage (bool, default: true): Store message in history; falls back to key configuration if not specified.
-- ttl (int): If storeMessage is true and ttl is 0, store with no expiry.
-If true and set to x, expire in x hours unless retention is Unlimited.
+- ttl (int): Per-message TTL (hours).
+If storeMessage is true and ttl is 0, store indefinitely; if true and ttl is x, store for x hours unless keyset retention is Unlimited.
 Ignored if storeMessage is false.
-If not set, defaults to key expiry value.
+If not specified, uses key’s expiry.
 - meta (dynamic): Additional info for stream filtering.
-- keyset (Keyset, default: PubNub default keyset)
+- keyset (Keyset, default: default keyset): Override default keyset.
-- using (String): Keyset name from keysetStore for this call.
+- using (String): Keyset name from keysetStore.
-- customMessageType (String): 3–50 chars, case-sensitive alphanumeric; dashes and underscores allowed; cannot start with special chars or pn_/pn-.
+- customMessageType (String): 3–50 char case-sensitive alphanumeric label; dashes and underscores allowed; cannot start with special chars or with pn_ / pn-.
 Examples: text, action, poll.

 ### Sample code